I don’t watch a lot of television, but when I do, I know what kind of movies I like to watch, and what kind I try to avoid. These are my top ten.

 1.- Pride and prejudice

-Who doesn’t want to see Mr. Darcy make a full of himself with such attractiveness and pride?
+Who doesn’t want to see Mr. Darcy make a fool of himself with such attractiveness and pride?
 This is romantic without being cheesy, like the ones that make me roll my eyes to the back of my skull and bite off my tongue to keep me from laughing out loud and tsk.
 Besides, we have a strong protagonist who speaks her mind, and who is not afraid of being herself or ashamed by her family.
 Because, you know, her family is kind of embarrassing.

 2.- Dracula (duh)